russellf9/f9-angular-scrabble/README.md

 $ gulp version-major

-**Note:** The widget.version in the config.xml needs to be updated as well.
+# This have to be run as a distinct task afterwards:

-This have to be run as a distinct task afterwards:
+# Copies the latest version number to the Cordova.xml file
 $ gulp version-config